Dearden's

-Dearden's was a chain of furniture stores based in Los Angeles, that operated for 108 years.
+Dearden's was a chain of department stores based in Los Angeles that operated for 108 years.
 It was founded in 1909 by Edgar Dearden, an immigrant from England.
-Dearden's sold furniture, appliances, cookware, other home goods, watches, and perfume.
+Dearden's sold furniture, appliances, cookware, other home goods, jewelry watches, and perfume.
 It also provided services such as check cashing, travel planning, tax preparation and bill paying.
 In its last decades, it targeted lower-income Latino clients, especially immigrants from Mexico, Guatemala, Honduras and El Salvador.

 Dearden's offered its own credit, which it extended to many Latino immigrant customers for whom it was the first credit, and for many of whom it was difficult to get regular credit cards.
 For some undocumented immigrants in the 1990s, documents from Dearden's established that they were present in the country and helped in the process of receiving amnesty in order to become legal residents of the U.S.